 Photo radar 2.0 coming to B.C., aiming to reduce ICBC claims

-The NDP says cameras will be installed at intersections where there are a high number of speed-related crashes.
+The NDP says cameras were installed at intersections where there are a high number of speed-related crashes.

 Published Thursday, March 8, 2018 12:50PM PST